tengstrand/lein-polylith/readme.md

-    changes E P [A]       Lists changed components, bases or systems. compile P [A] [S]     Compiles changed components, bases and systems. create X N [F]        Creates a component, system or workspace. delete c N [B]        Deletes a component, base or system. deps [A]              Lists dependencies.
+    changes E P [A]       Lists changed components, bases or systems. compile P [A] [S]     Compiles changed components, bases and systems. create X N [F]        Creates a component, system or workspace. delete X N [B]        Deletes a component, base or system. deps [A]              Lists dependencies.
     diff P [A] [F]        Lists all changes since a specific point in time. help [C]              Show this help or help for specified command.